infinitempg/Summer-Research-2018/notes2.md

 ~~I think instead of doing it linearly across the image, should just do the big peaks.~~ This didn't really make a difference:

 ![](/images/sn07gauss2.png)![](/images/sn07max2.png)

+## What to do next

+* Plot the peak wavelengths vs aperture on to the image using `APLPy`
+* Get a supernova that has narrower lines (they should be there somewhere, Pat had them before)
+* Interpolate the peaks using `spline` or something, compare it to the location of the SN.
+  * Can use line of sight velocity from the shift in wavelength to determine the difference in speed.